eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

 Furthermore, DataReaders can be configured to store the last notified change in the database, so that they can recover their state on creation.

-This mechanism allows to recover a previous state on starting the Data Distribution Service, thus adding robustness to applications in the case of, for example, unexpected shutdowns.
+This mechanism allows recovering a previous state on starting the Data Distribution Service, thus adding robustness to applications in the case of, for example, unexpected shutdowns.
-Configuring the persistence service, DataWriters and DataReaders can resume their operation from the state in which they where when the shutdown occurred.
+Configuring the persistence service, DataWriters and DataReaders can resume their operation from the state in which they were when the shutdown occurred.

 .. note::
     Mind that DataReaders do not store their history into the database, but rather the last notified change from